This is a guest post by Chris.

 - Finally click “Save” button.
 If it again displays “Unable to verify authority…” error, wait for a few hours to update your DNS settings and again add your domain name.
-No need to follow Host Records modifications.
-Just add domain name to Blogger publishing section.
+This time no need to follow Host Records modifications, just add domain name to Blogger publishing section.

 - That’s it, now your blog has a custom domain name.